hail-is/hail/docs/reference/HailExpressionLanguage.md

 If the genotype data was not imported using the [`importbgen`](commands.html#importbgen) or [`importgen`](commands.html#importgen) commands, then the results for all variants will be `score = NA` and `nIncluded = 0`.

 **Note:**
 It only makes sense to compute info score for an `Aggregable[Genotype]` per variant.
-While performing a per-sample info score will run
+While a per-sample info score will run complete, the result is meaningless.

 **Examples:**